 Notes: 1875 Seated Liberty Quarters with no mint mark are the most widely produces, and therefor the least valuable of the quarters minted this year.

-What's a 1875 Seated Liberty Quarter worth?
+How much is a 1875 Seated Liberty Quarter worth?

 In Average Circulated (AC) condition it's worth around $22.00, one in certified mint state (MS+) condition could bring as much as $552 at auction.
 This price does not reference any standard coin grading scale.
 So when we say Average Circulated, we mean in a similar condition to other coins circulated in 1875, and mint state meaning it is certified MS+ by one of the top coin grading companies. *** [?].